areej-png/services-landing-page/README.md

 3. Run `index.html` in your browser

 ## Future Improvements
-- Add JavaScript functionality for Add to Cart and Cart total calculation

-- Implement Product Details Page (click on product → open detailed page)

-- Add a Search bar to filter products

-- Add Category filter & sorting (price low-high, latest, etc.)

-- Add a Footer with useful links (Terms, Privacy Policy, Contact info)
+- Contact Form with Validation

+- Testimonials/Reviews section

+- Blog/Articles section

+- Newsletter Subscription

+- Service Pricing Table

-- Add Responsive Hero Banner with background image/CTA button
+- Responsive Hero Section with Call-to-Action

+- Footer with social links, privacy, contact

 - Improve UI with CSS animations & hover transitions

-- Later: Add a Dark Mode toggle for modern look
+- Later: Add Dark Mode toggle for modern look
 ## License
 This project is licensed under the MIT License - feel free to use and modify.